datavis-tech/fitdown/README.md

 # Fitdown
-Markup language and parser for weightlifting logs.
+Markup language and parser for fitness logs, mainly weightlifting.
 A superset of [Markdown](https://en.wikipedia.org/wiki/Markdown).

 The idea is to be able to derive structured data from concise workout notes taken on a smartphone.